Palestinian diplomat appeals for Gaza truce to be extended as EU and Arab nations meet in Spain

-BARCELONA, Spain (AP) — The top Palestinian diplomat made a plea to extend the fragile cease fire in Gaza that is hours from expiring at a meeting of European Union members and Middle Eastern and north African countries that focused on diplomatic efforts to stop the Israel-Hamas war.
+BARCELONA, Spain (AP) — The top Palestinian diplomat made a plea Monday to extend the fragile cease-fire in Gaza, hours ahead of its scheduled expiry, at a meeting of European Union members and Middle Eastern and north African countries that focused on diplomatic efforts to stop the Israel-Hamas war.

 Israel is not attending the meeting hosted by the Union for the Mediterranean and chaired by the EU's foreign policy chief, Josep Borrell, and Jordanian Foreign Minister Ayman Safadi.
 Many of the 42 delegations were represented by their foreign ministers.

-The event in past years has largely become a forum for cooperation between the EU and the Arab world.
-Monday’s gathering was supposed to focus on the role of the union 15 years after its founding, but it has taken on new significance since the Oct.
-7 Hamas attack on Israel and Israel’s ensuing war in the Gaza Strip.
+In recent years, the event has become largely a forum for cooperation between the EU and the Arab world.
+Monday's gathering was supposed to focus on the role of the union 15 years after its foundation, but it has taken on new significance since the Oct.
+7 Hamas attack that killed more than 1,200 Israelis and led to nearly 240 people being taken hostage and Israel's ensuing war in the Gaza Strip.

 Borrell said he “regretted” the absence of Israel.
 He repeated his condemnation of the Hamas attack, while calling on Israel to permanently end its assault, which he said has claimed the lives of over 5,000 children.